bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_CROSS_COMPILE_KERNEL.md

      patch -p1 < ../0006-linux-drivers.patch
      patch -p1 < ../0007-linux-arm32.patch

-If a version of Linux other than v5.14 is being patched then make careful note of any failure messages.
+Make careful note of any Hunk FAILED messages.
 You may need to manually edit kernel source files where patches have failed.

 TODO : If the version of Linux you are using has support for the NTFS3 file system then one more patch *may* need to be applied.
 This document will be